 Boundaryless Organization, as the word implies, is an organization with no boundaries.
 Normally, a company has a structure and a set of hierarchies.
 But a boundaryless organization has no or minimal structure and hierarchies.
 This term belongs to Jack Welch, who developed this concept during his tenure as CEO of General Electric (GE).

 We can say that such organizations remove or minimize the vertical, horizontal, and external barriers.
-Or it is an organization that has no boundaries in terms of hierarchy, geography, work functions, and more.
-And, it divides employees and distance a company away from suppliers and customers.
-This way, they develop an atmosphere in which employees, managers, customers, and suppliers can work freely together.
+Or it is an organization with no boundaries in terms of hierarchy, geography, work functions, and more.
+And it divides employees and distances a company away from suppliers and customers.
+This way, they develop an atmosphere where employees, managers, customers, and suppliers can work freely together.

 The primary goal of such organizations is to ensure greater flexibility and responsiveness, as well as a smooth flow of information and ideas.
 Such organizations form self-governing and cross-functional teams around their core activities, thus enabling them to achieve greater integration and coordination.

 Need for Boundaryless Organization

 Presently, the existence of boundaries separates a company from the outside world and its employees.
 For example, the external boundaries separate an organization from its suppliers and customers.
 Internal boundaries, on the other hand, separate management and employees.
 Such boundaries were necessary for the overall success of an organization.